rbowsley/lamplighthelp/source/16-5-2_System_Administration_-_Adding_a_new_database_operator_and_Editing_Operator_Settings.markdown

 - In the database operators' table (see above), click on the menu to the left the new operator (you can also bring this menu up by right clicking on the relevant row in the table).
 - Choose 'Reset password'.
 The new password will be displayed in a pop-up box (it will also be emailed to the database operator.)
 - You can write down this password or take a screenshot and share it as appropriate.

+The operator will need to change their password when they next login.

 ### Editing Existing Operators